Super Mario: Extra lives

 Player characters can gain extra lives in most of the games.
 The 1-Up mushroom was introduced in Super Mario Bros., with the term 1-up subsequently being used generically in other video game series to refer to extra lives.
 In the monochromatic Super Mario Land and Super Mario Land 2, instead of a differently colored mushroom, the 1-Up is shown as a heart.
-Super Mario World introduced the 3-Up Moon.
+Super Mario World introduced the 3-Up Moon, of which there are only seven in the entire game, one in each world.
 1-Ups can also be earned through collecting a certain number of coins or playing minigames.

 Invincibility

-Invincibility is an effect first appearing in Super Mario Bros., where it is granted by a Super Star, a yellow flashing star with eyes, originally known as the "Starman" and also called the "Rainbow Star."
+Invincibility is an effect first appearing in Super Mario Bros., where it is granted by a Super Star, a yellow flashing star with eyes, originally known as the "Starman" and also called the "Rainbow Star" in Super Mario Galaxy and Super Mario Galaxy 2.
 Picking up the star makes the character temporarily invincible, able to resist any harm.
 Use of the item is accompanied by a distinctive music track that appears consistently across most of the games.
 The player character flickers a variety of colors – and in some games, moves with increased speed and enhanced jumping ability – while under the Star's influence.

 While invincible, the character can defeat almost any enemy upon contact with it.
 In Super Mario World 2: Yoshi's Island, the star gives the normally immobile baby Mario the ability to run along with invincibility.
 In Super Mario 64 and 64 DS, invincibility is provided when the character becomes metal or intangible.
 The Mega Mushroom provides temporary invincibility with the addition of giant size and environment destruction (see Power-ups and transformations).